 The CMA Board

-Linda Nunn - Acting Chair
+Linda Nunn - Chairman

 Day job: Director, Cranborne Chase AONB

 Background: Since 1980, Linda has had various countryside ranger roles in Warrington, Lancashire, Merseyside and Dorset until taking on the challenge of leading the Cranborne Chase AONB team from 2000.
 Since 2005, Linda has run a charity supporting the rangers in Virunga NP, DR Congo.
 She joined CMA in 1981 and became a Board member in 2014.
+At the 9th World Ranger Congress held in Chitwan NP Nepal in November 2019, Linda was elected as Vice President of the International Ranger Federation

-Alan Preece - Treasurer, West Midlands region co-ordinator
+Alan Preece - Treasurer

 Day Job: Senior Warden, Saltwells Nature Reserve, Dudley MBC